The Patent Application Process (2021 Update)

 1. Provisional patent stage

-To do so, a provisional patent application must be filed for you to obtain an international filing date, marking the start of your international patent pending period.
+To do so, you must file a provisional patent application for you to obtain an international filing date.
+This will mark the start of your international patent pending period.
 During this time, the information in your patent is not publicly available, meaning you can advance your invention in relative secrecy from your competitors. *evil laugh*

 2. Commercialise your idea